Les Wexner

-Leslie Herbert Wexner (born September 8, 1937) is an American billionaire businessman, the co-founder and chair emeritus of Bath & Body Works, Inc. (formerly Limited Brands).
-He has been the principal in Abercrombie & Fitch, Victoria's Secret and La Senza, amongst other retail corporations.
+Leslie Herbert Wexner (born September 8, 1937) is an American billionaire businessman and political activist.
+He is the co-founder and chair emeritus of Bath & Body Works, Inc. He has been the principal in Abercrombie & Fitch, Victoria's Secret and La Senza, amongst several other retail corporations.

-Wexner retained Jeffrey Epstein as his financial manager from 1987 to 2007 and was initially the "main client" of Epstein's money-management firm, according to Bloomberg.
-Epstein ran his business from a house Wexner owned and sometimes lived in.
+In 1991, Wexner and billionaire Charles Bronfman formed an informal pro-Israel lobby group, called the Study Group or 'Mega Group'.
+The organization is said to have lobbied for US foreign policy in the Middle East alongside philanthropic activities.

+Between 1987 and 2007, Wexner retained Jeffrey Epstein as his financial manager, whom he granted significant control of his finances, including power of attorney.
+Epstein reportedly earned a significant fraction of his wealth through his services provided to Wexner.
+In 2007, Wexner cut ties with Epstein, who was convicted in 2008 for soliciting a minor for prostitution in Florida.

+In February 2026, Epstein files releases revealed that the FBI had once listed Wexner as a potential Epstein co-conspirator.
+Wexner has denied involvement in any of Epstein's offending, and according to Epstein victims' lawyer Brad Edwards, there is no evidence to suggest Wexner was in the company of Epstein during his crimes.

 Early life and education

 Wexner was born in Dayton, Ohio, on September 8, 1937, to parents Bella née Cabakoff (1908–2001) and Harry Louis Wexner (1899–1975).
 Both his parents were of Russian-Jewish origin.
 His father was born in Russia and his mother was born in Williamsburg, Brooklyn.
 She moved to Columbus, Ohio, as a toddler.
 Wexner has a younger sister, Susan.

 Wexner attended Bexley High School and Ohio State University.
 In 1953, he won a minor award for his essay, published in the Ohio Jewish Chronicle, titled "Why I Love and Respect Judaism".

-He initially expressed an interest in architecture but graduated in 1959 with a major in business administration.
+He initially expressed an interest in architecture, but graduated in 1959 with a major in business administration.
 While a student at Ohio State University, he joined the Sigma Alpha Mu fraternity.
 Wexner served in the Air National Guard.
 He briefly attended the Moritz College of Law.